How to Host a Fireworks-Watching Party That's an Absolute Blast

 Show Your Star-Spangled Spirit

-After the evening's fireworks have fizzled, serving a patriotic berry truffle with twinkling sparklers on top will be the perfect encore to a celebratory summer evening.
+After the evening's fireworks have fizzled, serving a patriotic red, white, and blue berry trifle with twinkling sparklers on top will be the perfect encore to a celebratory summer evening.